3 Years Since My Feet Left the Day Job

 Always Learning to Stay Ahead

 Many of you may not realize that I also teach social media.
-I have classes for Instagram, Twitter and Facebook Pages.
-I recently have been certified by the state of Rhode Island to at the Real Estate Institute of Rhode Island for agents that need to get their CE credits every 2 years.
-The courses I teach will be elective and I start in September of this year.
-Real Estate clients account for about 1/3 to 1/2 of my business.
+I have classes for Instagram, Twitter, and Facebook Pages.
+I recently have been certified by the state of Rhode Island at the Real Estate Institute of Rhode Island for agents that need to get their CE credits every 2 years.
 My next venture is to do webinars or online courses.
 Stay tuned 🙂

 Attending Networking Events to Grow Your Business Even Before I Left the Day Job